Line 2 Bloor–Danforth: Subway extension proposals

-Revised three-stop proposal (2019–present)

 In May 2018, Rob Ford's brother Doug Ford – during his campaign to become premier of Ontario – pledged to work on and pay for the three-stop proposal.
-In July 2018, the TTC was still focused on building the one-stop proposal.
+Despite Ford's election as premier, the TTC was still focused on building the one-stop proposal.

 On April 10, 2019, Doug Ford, who had since become premier, announced that the province would revert the extension back to the three-stop proposal at an estimated cost of $5.5 billion with an estimated completion date between 2029 and 2030.
-As with the three-stop proposal of 2013–2016, there would be three new stations located along McCowan Road at Lawrence Avenue, Scarborough Town Centre and Sheppard Avenue East.
+The station locations were the same as the prior three-stop proposal.
 In February 2020, Metrolinx released a cost–benefit analysis showing that the $5.5-billion project cost for the three-stop extension is double the estimated benefits of $2.8 billion over 60 years.
 Benefits included reducing travel time and cars on the road.
-Metrolinx CEO Phil Verster said the estimate of benefits was conservative and Metrolinx may improve the benefits over time.
+Metrolinx CEO Phil Verster said the estimate of benefits was conservative and Metrolinx may be able to improve the benefits over time.
 By 2025, the estimated cost of the extension had grown to $10.2 billion.

-New stations

-The northern terminus of the extension will be at Sheppard Avenue East and McCowan Road; it will have an adjacent TTC bus terminal as well as a pick-up and drop-off area.
-The station entrance will be at Sheppard Avenue and McCowan Road.
-The station design will provide for future extension of Line 4 Sheppard to terminate at this station, as well as further expansion of Line 2 north of the station.
-Besides TTC buses, the bus terminal will also serve Durham Region Transit and York Region Transit buses.
+Construction